 Jan van Breeman Medal for Outstanding Contributions to Rheumatology, 1996

 Roussell International Award for Osteoarthritis Research, 1989

 Fellow, Royal Colleges of Physicians of the United Kingdom, 1983

 Margaret Holroyd Prize, British Society of Rheumatology, 1975

 British Association for Rheumatology and Rehabilitation Annual Award, 1975

-Accepted for publication by Global Advances in Healthcare and Medicine, 2015
+Global Advances in Health and Medicine, November 2015

 Caring and healing in health care: The evidence base.